Gravitational lensing for interstellar power transmission: Power transmission

+The same annular-illumination interpretation applies to the two-lens configuration.
+A detailed finite-aperture calculation for a discrete transmitter array is not developed here; instead, we assume that the transmitter architecture synthesizes the annular field required by the two-lens PSF and write any architecture-dependent throughput as $\eta_{\tt 2GL}\leq1$.
+In the ideal limit, the beam occupies a diffraction-limited patch of characteristic radius $z_{12}\lambda/d_{\tt t}$ over the interstellar separation, giving {}

-which is identical to (\ref{eq:powed-l2}).
+For $\eta_{\tt 2GL}=1$, Eq.~(\ref{eq:powed-2GL}) is identical to (\ref{eq:powed-l2}).
 As a result, in the case of the two-lens transmission, the total power received is higher than that for a single-lens transmission.
 In other words, the second lens adds more power by focusing light, as expected.